lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/setup-project.md

 ## Pre-requisites

-This tutorial assumed that you have Node.js (v18 or newer) installed.
+This tutorial assumes that you have Node.js (v18 or newer) installed.
 You also need access to the OpenAI API.

 ## Create a new Node.js project